Parsl/parsl/docs/devguide/roadmap.rst

 * Cloud-hosted site configuration repository that stores configurations for resource authentication, data staging, and job submission endpoints
 * API/method for {adding entries to, viewing entries} in repository
 * IPP workers to support multiple threads of execution per node.
-* Support for user-defined containers as Parsl apps and orchestration of workflows comprised of containers
+* **Support for user-defined containers as Parsl apps and orchestration of workflows comprised of containers (v0.5.0)**

 Visualization, debugging, fault tolerance